seame-autonomous-driving-team5/autonomous/README.md

 ```
 docker start ads
 ```
+The link of this container in Dockerhub is [from here](https://hub.docker.com/repository/docker/yeongyoo/ads_team/general).

 ## Server Code
-It deals with the Flask server code
+It deals with the Flask server code which deals with Machine Learning calculation, and sends the length of the car.

 ### server/lib
 Basically the python code files inside are same as [this link](https://github.com/jiaoZ7688/YOLOPv3/tree/main/lib), which help to run the model and support various functions.